A comedy for the kid in all of us.

 - Groin Attack: David gets hit in the crotch with the see-saw by Roscoe after the former admits to tattling on the latter over the moon rock as children.

-- I Just Want to Have Friends: Roscoe uses that trope to explain why he messes with David, but David tells him that it doesn't work that way.
+- I Just Want to Have Friends: Roscoe uses that trope to explain why he messes with David, who then tells him how it really works in real life.

 - Jerk Ass: Ben.